Jim Williams (powerlifter)

-James Talbot Williams (February 25, 1940 – January 23, 2007) was a record holder professional competitive powerlifter from the United States of America.
+James Talbot Williams (February 25, 1940 – January 23, 2007) was an American powerlifter.
 He competed in powerlifting just prior to the formation of the International Powerlifting Federation (IPF).
-During the early 1970s he set numerous bench press national and world records in the Amateur Athletic Union (AAU).
-On November 9, 1972, he performed his greatest official bench press of 675 lbs (with ace bandages on elbows/without a bench shirt), which is considered raw by today's standards.
-Since that day Jim Williams is officially the first man in history to bench press 300 kg (661.41 bs) in competition - since 1981 however, Bill Kazmaier is given credit for being the first person to bench press 300 kg after the formation of the IPF - the international governing body for the sport of powerlifting.
-By consistently pressing 650+ lbs raw and even touching 700+ lbs in training, Williams was without competition in his time and still is one of only 5-10 men in history who bench pressed in excess of 670 lbs officially.
+During the early-1970s, he set bench press national and world records in the Amateur Athletic Union (AAU).
+On November 9, 1972, he bench pressed of 675 lbs (with ace bandages on elbows/without a bench shirt).
+Jim Williams was the first man to bench press 300 kg (661.41 bs) in competition.

 Early career

 Born in Scranton, Pennsylvania, Williams was exceptional in size and strength from a young age.
 By the time he was 12 years old, he weighed 200 pounds and excelled in both football and track and field.
 Williams reached the state finals in the shot put four times, ultimately winning once.
-Even when he weighed 340 pounds, he was capable of dunking a basketball, showcasing his impressive athletic abilities.
+Even when he weighed 340 pounds, he was capable of dunking a basketball.

 Early life

 In his early life Big Jim Williams became involved in criminal activity and in 1961 was sentenced to ten years in prison for assault, battery and strong-arm robbery.
-It was there in captivity when Williams got into lifting weights seriously.
-When he was released, he was an immediate sensation in the powerlifting world, literally just showing up with his training partner John Kuc in tow and taking over.
+It was there in captivity when Williams took up lifting weights seriously.
+When he was released, he was a success in the powerlifting world, along with his training partner John Kuc.